jperal720/Weather-Predicting-Application-353/README.md

 6. In your terminal, input **"spark-submit weather_predict.py updatedWeather2.csv"**.

-7. You will be displayed with a dataframe that has the the prediction made by the model -Snow precipitations, as P_SNOW, and Monthly average temperature, as TAVG.
+7. You will be displayed with two dataframes: One includes data from a weather station in Wheatland, and the other from Corvallis.
+The last two columns will be the predictions made by the model -Snow precipitations, as P_SNOW, and Monthly average temperature, as P_TAVG.
+The differences between SNOW/TAVG (the actual values) and P_SNOW and P_TAVG can be easily observed.